thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/settxfee.md

 {% itemplate ntpd1 %}
 - n: "Transaction Fee Per Kilobyte"
-  t: "number (bitcoins)"
+  t: "number (dash)"
   p: "Required<br>(exactly 1)"
-  d: "The transaction fee to pay, in bitcoins, for each kilobyte of transaction data.
+  d: "The transaction fee to pay, in dash, for each kilobyte of transaction data.
 Be careful setting the fee too low---your transactions may not be relayed or included in blocks"

 {% enditemplate %}